 The University of California Riverside's "UCR 2030 Central Campus Level Strategic Initiatives" include "improving undergraduate student success and experience, improving graduation rates, decreasing equity gaps, sustaining academic standards, and expanding high impact practices and career/leadership development across demographics."
 Additionally, UCR will "serve as an anchor institution for research and economic development in the Inland Empire."
 The strategic plans of colleges within UCR have initiatives focused on transfer.
 For example, developing pipelines for transfer students is an initiative in the College of Natural and Agricultural Sciences Strategic Plan.
-Developing new academic programs in areas of high demand for transfers and expanding "Transfers F1RST," a student-led program that offers support to transfer students, are initiatives in the College of Humanities, Arts, and Social Sciences Strategic Plan.
-These initiatives align well with RCCD plans to further explore with UCR additional summer programs, better engagement of RCCD student leaders with UCR student leaders, improved communication with students, opportunities for data sharing, and facilitating faculty and counseling collaboration on degree alignment between our institutions.
+Developing new academic programs in areas of high demand for transfers and expanding "Transfers F1RST," a student-led program that offers support to transfer students, are initiatives align well with RCCD plans to further explore with UCR additional summer programs, better engagement of RCCD student leaders with UCR student leaders, improved communication with students, opportunities for data sharing, and facilitating faculty and counseling collaboration on degree alignment between our institutions.